 Start Reality Editor, right click on the Content Browser and select BLUEPRINT CLASS

-Select ZD BLUEPRINT NODE
+Select ZD BLUEPRINT NODE from the All Classes section

 You will see the new BluePrint on your Content Browser, click to rename it, here in this example the name would be "NewZDNode".